AleksanderAlt/varuosadeAPI/README.md

-# This is my coursework at Tallinn Polytechnic School for Distributed Applications.
+# This is my coursework at Tallinn Polytechnic School for Distributed Applications

 ---